preludeorg/libraries/python/cli/README.md

 ## Quick start

 Start by registering a new Prelude account.
-You can skip this step if you already have one.
+Skip this step if you already have one.
 ```zsh
 detect account register
 ```